 Mussels live in a variety of aquatic habitats, but all require areas of running water with high oxygen content and a rich source of organic particulates and microorganisms.
 Threats to freshwater mussels include excess sedimentation (which covers their siphons and suffocates them), water pollution, physical barriers such as dams, and disturbances such as dredging (WVDNR, 2003).
-Mussel species within the Rover Project area in Ohio, West Virginia, and Michigan, are listed above in table 4.7.3-1.
+The PAFBC determined that the portion of the Rover Project in Pennsylvania would not affect streams known to contain protected mussel populations and, therefore no surveys are required (PAFBC, 2015b).
+Mussel species within the Rover Project area in West Virginia, Ohio, and Michigan, are listed above in table 4.7.3-1.
 All sensitive mussel species in the Rover Project area in Ohio and Michigan are listed as threatened, imperiled, endangered, or critically imperiled by their respective state agencies (OHDNR, 2014; MINFI, 2014; WVDNR, 2014).
-The PAFBC determined that the portion of the Project in Pennsylvania would not affect streams known to contain protected mussel populations and, therefore no surveys are required (PAFBC, 2015b).
 Federally listed mussel species (e.g., clubshell, northern riffleshell, rayed bean, white cat's paw pearly mussel, snuffbox, fanshell, pink mucket, and sheepnose) are discussed in section 4.7.2 above.

 All Ohio streams within the Rover Project area may provide suitable habitat for one or more species of freshwater mussels.
-The OHDNR Natural Heritage Database has records within 1 mile of the proposed pipeline for the clubshell (OHDNR, 2014).
-The proposed pipeline route is within range of the northern riffleshell, rayed bean, white cat's paw pearly mussel, eastern pondmussel, purple Lilliput, threehorn wartyback, and the black sandshell (OHDNR, 2014).
+The OHDNR Natural Heritage Database has occurrence records within 1 mile of the proposed pipeline for the clubshell (OHDNR, 2014).
+In addition to federally listed species, the proposed pipeline route is within range of the eastern pondmussel, purple Lilliput, threehorn wartyback, and the black sandshell (OHDNR, 2014).
 Freshwater mussel surveys in Ohio were conducted in July-August 2015 in accordance with the Ohio Mussel Survey Protocol.

 In Michigan, the wavy rayed lampmussel has been known to occur in Iron Creek, the River Raisin, and Portage River (MINFI, 2014).
 It occurs in and near riffles in small to medium sized rivers with good current and sand or gravel substrates.
 Wavy rayed lampmussels are from the Unionidae family, which have a unique lifecycle.
 Unionid mussels require a fish host to complete its lifecycle.
 The smallmouth bass is the only known fish host of the wavyrayed lampmussel.
 The purple wartyback has also been observed in the River Raisin (MINFI, 2014).
 It inhabits medium to large rivers that with sand and gravel bottoms.
 Known hosts for the purple wartyback include the yellow bullhead and channel catfish.
 The snuffbox has been known to occur in the Portage River (MINFI, 2014).
 It inhabits rivers and streams with cobble, gravel, or sandy bottoms with swift currents.
-Known fish hosts for snuffbox are the log perch and banded sculpin.
 The slippershell has been known to occur in the Belle River (MINFI, 2014).
 Slippershells typically inhabit creeks and the headwaters of rivers in sandy or gravel substrates.
 Host fish in Michigan include the johnny darter and mottled sculpin.
 The hickorynut is a non-unionid Michigan endangered mussel that has been observed in the River Raisin and inhabits medium sized streams with moderate flow (MINFI, 2014).

 All West Virginia freshwater mussel species are tracked and managed by the WVDNR.
-The clubshell, snuffbox, fanshell, pink mucket, and sheepnose may occur within the Rover Project area.
 The WVDNR has identified several proposed water crossings that may affect mussels and recommended surveys, unless the HDD method is utilized to avoid impacts.
-As these species are also federally listed, potential impacts are discussed above in section 4.7.2.
+As each of the species identified by WVDNR is federally listed, potential impacts are discussed above in section 4.7.2.

-Rover conducted desktop assessments and field reconnaissance surveys by a qualified malacologist in order to determine waterbodies which potentially contained state-listed mussels.
+Rover conducted desktop assessments and field reconnaissance surveys by a qualified malacologist in order to determine waterbodies that potentially contained state-listed mussels.
 Rover conducted in-stream freshwater mussel surveys in waterbodies identified as potential habitat for state-listed mussels in July-August 2015.
 No state-listed mussels were collected during sampling events.
-Therefore, we conclude that the Project would not impact state-listed mussels.
+Therefore, we conclude that the Rover Project would not impact state-listed mussels.